vidixha/soar-drone-editing/README.md

 # TRACE replication status

-TRACE (arXiv 2603.25707) has no released code or checkpoints anywhere: not on GitHub, not linked from its project page (trace-motion.github.io), not on Hugging Face.
-Everything in this directory is our own reimplementation from the paper's method text, not a port of a reference implementation.
-Every place we had to fill a gap the paper doesn't specify is flagged explicitly in the notes/ files and in code comments, so it doesn't get mistaken for a reported detail later.

 ## What's built and verified so far

-Most of the below has been smoke-tested on CPU only: shapes, box math correctness, motion scoring on synthetic data.
+Most of the below has been tested on CPU.
+Shapes, box math correctness, motion scoring on synthetic data.
 The Stage 2 training step is the exception.
 We ran it end to end on a GPU, using the real pretrained Wan2.1 DiT class, our LoRA wrapper, and our conditioning-injection module, on synthetic